jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 ### Hi there 👋

-I am Jan, a software developer and computer scientist with a focus on distributed databases and distributed systems.
-I am 37 years old, live in Berlin (Germany), and work for around 20 years in IT.
+I am Jan, a software developer and computer scientist (Dr. rer. nat.) with a focus on distributed databases and distributed systems.
+I am 37 years old, live in Berlin (Germany), and have been working in IT for about 20 years.
 I worked as a system administrator, network administrator, software developer, and CTO.
 At the moment, I am working as a senior software developer on a PostgreSQL extension for time-series data.

-- 🔭 I’m currently working on [BBoxDB](https://bboxdb.org) a distributed key-bounding-box-value database.
+- 🔭 My PhD project is [BBoxDB](https://bboxdb.org), a distributed key-bounding-box-value database.
 BBoxDB is a NoSQL database for multi-dimensional data implemented from scratch (see [full paper](https://link.springer.com/article/10.1007/s10619-019-07275-w)).
 With BBoxDB Streams, the software can also process multi-dimensional data streams and execute continuous queries (e.g., continuous range queries and continuous spatial joins, see the [full paper](https://link.springer.com/article/10.1007/s10619-022-07408-8)).

 - 🌱 I’m also maintaining the [SECONDO](https://secondo-database.github.io) database.
 This is an extensible database management system developed at the university at Hagen.
 The database can be extended by _Algebra Modules_ that implement custom data models and operators.
 The software focuses on the handling of spatial and spatio-temporal data.
 I also developed [Distributed SECONDO](https://secondo-database.github.io/DSecondo/DSECONDO-Website/index.html), a [distributed version](https://link.springer.com/chapter/10.1007/978-3-319-22363-6_28) of SECONDO.